retropassdev/RetroPass/README.md

 	- Add-AppDevPackage.ps1
 	- Install.ps1

-Feel free to fork the repository and further develop the app to your liking.
+Feel free to fork the repository and further develop the app to your liking, but you must keep branding & give credit where due.